feklee/dbx-tools/README.md

     content.
 If a file is moved, then its meta data changes, and it will be uploaded again on `dbx-put`.

-    Hashes are stored in `~/.dbx-tools/hashes`.
-Feel free to delete the directory at any time.

  8. Create and upload a directory:

         ~/Dropbox$ mkdir Greetings